tyalt1/petal_stack_tutorial/README.md

 - With LiveView developers can write reactive single-page frontends in HTML and Elixir.
 (No Javascript)
 - Ash lets you define a model and then with minimal code derive database persistance, code wrappers, REST API, GraphQL API, and more.

+## PETAL Stack Q/A

+### Q: Do I have to use Ash?

+No. Ash is not needed.
+But I recommend Ash because it puts a lot of complexity up front and pays dividends later.
+With Ecto, the default database library for Phoenix, you declare the schema and only derive Database persistance and some validation.
+With Ash you declare the schema and get the following:

+- Resource and Domain level functions
+- Database persistance (Postgres, SQLite3)
+- alternative persistance (in memory, ETS table, Mnesia table, CSV file)
+- Form validation
+- JSON API mapping
+- GraphQL API mapping
+- and more with a robust extension system ...

 ## Commit References

 This is a summary of notable commits, and sections that go into that code in greater detail.